cloudberrydb/bootcamp/103-cbdb-performance-benchmark/tpcds.md

+---
+title: Cloudberry Database Performance Benchmark - TPC-DS
+---
-# Decision Support Benchmark for Cloudberry Database.
+# TPC-DS - Decision Support Benchmark for Cloudberry Database

 This tool is based on the benchmark tool [pivotal TPC-DS](https://github.com/pivotal/TPC-DS).
-This repo contains automation of running the DS benchmark on an existing Cloudberry cluster.
+This repo contains automation of running the DS benchmark on an existing CloudberryDB cluster.

 ## Context